Michalis Avgenikou: Career

 Born in Pastida, Avgenikou began playing football with Asteras Pastidas.
 He then moved to local side Diagoras, playing for the club's U-20 before signing his first professional contract with the club in 2010.
 Within a span of two years, Avgenikou played in a total of 18 matches, scoring 1 goal.
 On 11 April 2012, he made his debut for the Greece U19 in a friendly match against Slovenia U19.
-On 30 June 2012, Avgenikou was acquired by Greek Superleague club PAS Giannina.
+On 30 June 2012, Avgenikou was acquired by Greek Super League club PAS Giannina.
 He made a total of 26 appearances for the Epirus-based club during a three-year period.
 On 29 August 2015, Avgenikou signed a two-year contract with Football League club Ergotelis.
 He stayed with Ergotelis until January 2016, when the club announced its withdrawal from professional competitions due to unmanageable financial issues.
 Avgenikou was subsequently released from his contract, along with his fellow 16 teammates who chose to stay with the club until the very end, having made a total of 17 appearances during the season and having scored one goal.
 He then moved to fellow Cretan second-tier club Kissamikos.